sfu-bigdata/bd-glossary/Glossary.md

 ### Data Literacy

 Data literacy is the intersection of verbal, numerical and graphical literacy.
-It is not be a label reserved for data scientists or specialists.
+It is not label reserved for data scientists or specialists.
 Data literacy should be thought of as “the ability of non-specialists to make use of data” and measure “a person’s ability to read, work with, analyze and argue with data”, presumably using simple statistics such as means and percentages [^41]. [#disciplines](#disciplines) [#lesson-01](#lesson-01)

 ### Data types